rutar-academic/rutar.org/content/writing/how_to_build_a_personal_webpage_from_scratch.md

 in an interactive shell.
 If not, you either need to install it and ensure that it is accessible (i.e. on your `PATH`).

+## Crash Course in HTML and CSS (with examples)
+I'm going to assume you know some basics of HTML and CSS.
+There are lots of tutorials online; here is a [decent one](https://html.com).

+In my opinion, the best way to learn HTML and CSS is to start with a simple webpage (for example, this one!), download the content locally, and understand how everything works.

 ## Website Templating with Zola